virtuald/frc-gcc-vm/README.md

 Host software requirements
 --------------------------

+The VM guest is a 64-bit host, as the GCC deb files only are 64-bit builds.
+You may be able to run 64-bit guests on a 32-bit host, but there are specific requirements that virtualbox has, and some problems have been reported in that configuration.
+Search the internet for more details.

 1. Install Virtualbox 4.2.16 or greater
    * Any newish version will work, but there are vagrant incompatibility